Can I still access the King’s Health Centre?

-It is a good idea to have a conversation with the counselling services well in advance of your graduation to create a plan and investigate other forms of support if necessary.
+It is a good idea to have a conversation with the Counselling & Mental Health Service well in advance of your graduation to create a plan and investigate other forms of support if necessary.

-If you currently receive support through the disability office, we advise that you discuss how you will be supported after graduation and work with the team to ensure you have a plan.
+If you currently receive support through the Disability Support Service, we advise that you discuss how you will be supported after graduation and work with the team to ensure you have a plan.

 Can I still receive support from Student Advice & Guidance?